About the programme

 - evaluating investment alternatives under constraints.

-- analyzing markets for business operations.
+- analysing markets for business operations.

 - using scientific methods to make informed managerial decisions.